turbot/steampipe-plugin-nomad/docs/tables/nomad_acl_token.md

 Nomad uses tokens to authenticate requests to the cluster.
 These tokens are created using the `nomad acl token create` command.
 When a token is being created, the operator can specify one or more policies to apply to the token.
 These policies determine if any action specified by the token bearer is authorized.

-You need to specify the `token` parameter in the `nomad.spc` file to be able to query this table.
+You need to specify the `secret_id` parameter in the `nomad.spc` file to be able to query this table.

 ## Examples